cestef/blog.cstef.dev/src/data/blog/sponge/index.md

 3. Pass on the state to the next iteration

-We can now "squeeze" our sponge to extract the hash from it, by applying $f$ again and taking a small chunk $h_i$ over and over until we have enough for our desired output length.
+We can now "squeeze" our sponge to extract the hash from it, by applying $f$ again and taking a small chunk $h_i$ ($r$ bits) over and over until we have enough for our desired output length.

 This whole process can be described with the following diagram: